TadavomnisT/Wikileaks_Rebooted/README.md

 But **we** have imagination!

-We can make the tools to take back our sovereignty ( so saild Amir Taaki) .
+We can make the tools to take back our sovereignty ( so said Amir Taaki) .

-As `Bitcoin` , `TOR` , `BitTorrent` and etc, proved that our future is decentralized, Decentralization for our systems is a solution for preventing such SPOFs...
+As `Bitcoin` , `TOR` , `BitTorrent`,.. etc, proved that our future is decentralized, Decentralization for our systems is a solution for preventing such SPOFs...

 **_But will this be enough?_**

-That goes to be the central question.
+That is going to be the central question.

-In this repository , the main goal is to achieve such topology of network that'll be safe to say it's secure to **leak** after all.
+In this repository , the main goal is to achieve such topology of the network that it'll be safe to say it's secure for **leaking information** after all.

 ----------------------------------------

+## What are the main issues?

+Suppose we come up with an idea which merely solves the SPOF problem, but it brings another problem:
++ How can the system supervise the content?
++ How can we make sure that observing and directing the execution of the main task is done?
++ How to be certain about the credibility and authenticity of revealed information?

+I will mark this issue as an **open problem** and **help wanted** , and I need your help/ideas in developing this project..

+Regards:
 _Tadavomnist:Behrad.B_